ytjchan/my-simple-postboard/README.md

 - [Express](http://expressjs.com/) - a Node framework for setting up the web server.
   - [body-parser](https://www.npmjs.com/package/body-parser) - a Express.js middleware for interpreting HTTP request bodies.
-- [mysqljs](https://github.com/mysqljs/mysql) - a Node module for connecting to the MySQL database.
+- ~~[mysqljs](https://github.com/mysqljs/mysql) - a Node module for connecting to the MySQL database.~~
+- [pg](https://node-postgres.com/) - a Node module for connecting to the Postgre database on Heroku
 - [Pug](https://pugjs.org/) - a template engine and language to dynamically generate HTML web pages.